 The ML8000 Advanced Limiter has plenty of options to keep an audio engineer busy.
 And options are good!
 It’s a competitive field, and having the right tools for the job can make all the difference.
 Hopefully the ML8000 will find its way into your audio tool kit!

-McDSP plug-ins require an iLok2 USB Smart Key for authorization.
+McDSP plug-ins require an iLok2 or iLok3 USB Smart Key, or an iLok License Manager account and an iLok Cloud session for authorization.

-McDSP AU plug-ins require Mac OS 10.7.2 or later, and support Logic 9 and Logic X, Digital Performer, Ableton Live, and other AU compatible DAWs.
+McDSP AU plug-ins support Logic X, Digital Performer, Ableton Live, and other AU compatible DAWs.

-McDSP VST and VST3 plug-ins require Windows 7 or later, Mac OS 10.7.2 or later, and support Cubase 7.x or later, Nuendo 6.5.x or later, and other VST and VST3 compatible DAWs.
+McDSP VST and VST3 plug-ins support Cubase 8.x, 9.x, 10.x or later, Nuendo 6.5.x or later, and other VST and VST3 compatible DAWs.

 McDSP HD plug-ins also support the VENUE S6L systems.

 Note: McDSP is also no longer supporting the VST plug-in format.
 VST versions of v6 McDSP plug-ins will no longer be updated but remain installed on users’ systems.
 McDSP VST plug-ins will be removed in a later release.